 It’s true that it can be hard to replicate the taste of meat, whether its chicken, steak or a burger.
 With all the recent developments in the plant-based food industry, there are plenty of plant protein options: plant-based burgers, chicken nuggets and more.
 While I enjoy these products occasionally, I try to make the majority of my diet around plant-based proteins and whole, fresh veggies (and sometimes frozen when I am short on time!).
 This is what works for me… and I am not prescribing that everyone do what I do, but I find lots of fresh veggies and protein-rich foods like quinoa and lentils fill me up, provide me with the fiber I need to stay regular and energized, and helps me keep my weight in the range that is healthy for me.

 I have said it before, I follow the 80/20 rule with food: 80% of the time I am eating healthy, and 20% of the time I treat myself!
 That helps me not feel deprived yet still eating a healthy diet!
-If you are looking for a diet that is healthy but still delicious and satisfying, try my Whole Body Plan.
+If you are looking for a diet that is healthy but still delicious and satisfying, in addition to my 7-day Vegetarian Challenge, try my Whole Body Plan!
 It includes an extensive recipe section with lots of protein-rich plant-based options, including Quinoa Pancakes with Warm Berry Topping, Tofu Stir-Fry with Peanut Sauce over Brown Rice, Warm Quinoa Breakfast Bowl, Sesame Noodle Salad with Tofu, Red Lentil Soup, Black Bean Quesadilla, and more!
 You have the option to choose an entirely Vegetarian Meal Plan, or mix and match to suit your mood… and it’s easy to swap out meals so you stay within the calorie option you want to follow.